 You should learn the imperfect indicative conjugation only after you are comfortable with the preterit ("simple past") tense.
 It's the second most popular tense and you will hear it all the time, mainly when telling a story.

 BTW*** You're probably using this tense already - when you conjugate estar into estava.
 That's because you're saying that something was happening when...
-Most students start using estava before knowing that this is the imperfect indicative.
+Most students start using estava without even knowing it's the imperfect indicative 😉

 -ar regular verbs

 |we used to work||nós trabalh||ávamos|